sabifo4/II_SRUK_Scientific_Computing/README.md

 ## Practical sessions

-The following links will open the material for the sessions that will be run in the workshop.
-However, note that these will not be available until the day of the workshop :smile:
+The following links lead to the material for the sessions that will be run in the workshop.
+However, note that these will not be available until the day of the workshop!

    * Introduction to the UNIX shell
    * Introduction to Python